 London to Brighton bike ride – The Heart-throbs

-So the day finally arrived… were we ready?
+So the day finally arrived for the bike ride … were we ready?
 Had the training done its job?
-Would we have an incident free journey?
+Would we have an incident-free journey?
 What was the weather going to be like!?

 Before we knew it we were off, the organisation was first class.
 We weaved our way through London’s suburbs and in no time began to break up – it was impossible to stick together the sheer number of cyclists and differing game plans took toll of that immediately.
 The early ride was ‘easy’ pulled along by enthusiasm, energy and co-operation with fellow riders you’d never met before.